ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/configuration/network-config-ref.rst

 complicates network configuration (both hardware and software) and does not usually have a significant impact on overall performance.
 For this reason, we generally recommend that dual-NIC systems either be configured with two IPs on the same network, or bonded.

-If, despite the complexity, one still wishes to use two networks, each :term:`Ceph Node` will need to have more than one NIC.
+If, despite the complexity, one still wishes to use two networks, each :term:`Ceph 노드` will need to have more than one NIC.
 See `Hardware Recommendations - Networks`_ for additional details.

 .. ditaa::